 March 1-4, 2018 Frisco, TX

-This training will help you to make Yoga practice flow properly from pose to pose, and your sequencing will be seamless.
-You’ll know exactly when to give the cue for the next pose, and you’ll know exactly what pose should come after the one before.
+Our training is designed to help you make your yoga practice flow properly from pose to pose, and your sequencing should be seamless.
+Transitions will be an essential part of the flow.
+You’ll know when to give the cue for the next pose, and you’ll know precisely what pose should come after the one being.
 With appropriate practice, all this knowledge will come naturally to you.
-Transitions will be an essential part of the flow